digidotcom/xbee-java/examples/communication/explicit/SendBroadcastExplicitDataSample/ReadMe.txt

              settings.

-          3) Once the module is added, open the 'Configuration' working mode, look for the 'NI' setting and configure it with 'REMOTE' (without quotes).
+          3) Once the module is added, open the 'Configuration' working mode, look for the 'AO' setting and configure it with '1' (without quotes)

-             Notice that by default the 'NI' setting has a blank space configured, make sure that there is not a blank space before the 'REMOTE' text.

-          4) Look for the 'AO' setting and configure it with '1' (without quotes)

     3) Ensure that the modules are in API mode and on the same network.